Les cabinets de Curiosité

 Discover the project

-Amphora on a custom-made black steel base
+Amphora on a custom black steel base

-Custom-made black base for an amphora
+Custom black steel base for an amphora

 Fauna and flora: animals and plants from exotic countries, ostrich eggs, elephant tusks, Indian headdresses, masks.

-Indigenous Objects: Creations of rare objects from various civilizations around the world
+Indigenous objects: creations of rare objects from various civilizations around the world.

 Feather headdress on a black steel base

-Custom-made brass base for Eskimo glasses
+Custom-made brass base for Inuit goggles

-Medical instruments: stethoscope, microscope, masks etc.
+Medical instruments: stethoscopes, microscopes, masks, etc.

-Cartography: maps of the world, oceans, skies, often displayed in frames
+Cartography: maps of the world, oceans, skies, often displayed in frames.

 Steel pedestal for a rostrum